De La Salle–College of Saint Benilde: Taft Campus

 At the Taft Campus, the LRC is divided into two areas: the LRC-Main occupying the second floor of the St. Mutien-Marie Hall, up the stairway from the main entrance, and the LRC-Extension located underneath the Plaza Villarosa, which was formerly used as parking space.
 The LRC-Main holds the audio-visual equipment and multimedia resource collections, periodicals, as well as the memorabilia and thesis collections of the college.
 It has an audio-video listening and viewing area for the LRC's VHS collection.
 The LRC-Extension is an additional reading area where students can browse, borrow, and bring home books from the LRC's general book collections except for the Lasalliana collection which is for room use only.

 AKIC Campus

 The LRC in the AKIC Campus provides the learning resource needs of the School of HRIM, holding book collections and relevant periodicals for its students and faculty.
 The reading area can be found on the sixth floor of the AKIC campus.
 It has a floor area of 224 square meters, and a seating capacity of 100.
 The Audio-Visual Service Section can be found on the seventh floor and has a floor area of 105 square meters.

-SDA Campus
+D+A Campus

-The LRC in the SDA Campus occupies a part of the seventh and eighth floors of the building, housing the LRC's design and art book collection.
+The LRC in the D+A Campus occupies a part of the seventh and eighth floors of the building, housing the LRC's design and art book collection.